Studenten: Student caps

-During studenten, graduates traditionally wear a black and white cap with a yellow and blue cockade at the front.
+During studenten, graduates traditionally wear a blue and white cap with a yellow and blue cockade at the front.
 It is common for schools to have a ceremony called mösspåtagning (literally 'putting on a cap') where soon-to-be graduates put on their caps.
 Nowadays, Swedish student caps can be customised extensively to the student's liking, and can thus become very expensive, often costing thousands of kronor.
 This has led to certain schools offering free caps and some students sewing their own caps.

 Studentbal

 Studentbalen ('student ball') is the Swedish equivalent of the prom, and is usually organised by the graduates a few weeks before graduation.
 Much like the prom, students usually go to studentbalen with a partner.

 Champagne breakfast

 A champagne breakfast (champagnefrukost) is commonly organised by the students on the morning of the graduation.